OptinMonster Review: Exploring the New Features of the Leading Optin Form Plugin for WordPress

-OptinMonster works with an impressive number of email newsletter service providers, including AWeber, ConvertKit, MailChimp, and InfusionSoft — and each update to the service seems to add even more.
+OptinMonster works with an impressive number of email newsletter service providers, including AWeber, ConvertKit, MailChimp, and Infusionsoft — and each update to the service seems to add even more.

-Integrating your new form with your email list service of choice is as simple as selecting the option from a drop-down list and then authorizing your account.
-While each service works differently in this regard, a handy link to the relevant piece of online documentation is displayed on the screen to help you figure things out.
+Integrating your new form with your email list service of choice is as simple as selecting the option from a drop-down list, and then authorizing your account.
+While each service works differently in this regard, a handy link to the relevant piece of online documentation is displayed on the screen to help you to figure things out.
 After your form is set up and saved, it’s time to deploy it to your website.

 Adding the OptinMonster Form to Your Website

 Once you’re happy with your popup campaign design and settings, you can change the published status to live.
 OptinMonster now works with a wide range of website types, and not just WordPress.
 But if you’re using WordPress, then installing the OptinMonster plugin connects your website with your OptinMonster account.

 You can then configure the campaigns from the OptinMonster area of your dashboard, including determining who can see the campaign and other visibility settings.
 Although most of these settings are accessed through the OptinMonster dashboard, the plugin lets you use WordPress categories and tags to control when the popups are displayed.

 If you want to deploy the form on a non-WordPress website, you can quickly copy the relevant code from your account area on the OptinMonster website.
 Note: There’s a bunch of handy online documentation covering all of the most popular publishing platforms, as well as generic instructions for other types of website.

 Now, if all has gone well, your new optin forms should start displaying in accordance with your chosen settings.

 As you can see, the move to a hosted service has improved the OptinMonster user experience.
 Now that you can create and manage your popup campaigns through a purpose-built interface, you’re no longer constrained by the limitations of working through the WordPress dashboard.